rydmike/flex_color_scheme/README.md

 There are **9 different blend modes at 40 different levels each**, that you can choose from, to tune a theme to your liking.
-You don't have to use the same blend mode or level for your light and dark theme mode, the included examples mostly only do so to keep the interactive examples simpler.
+You don't have to use the same blend mode or level for your light and dark theme mode, the included examples only do so to keep the interactive examples simpler.
 Often a different blend mode and level for your light and dark themes, may produce a more balanced or more impactful result, depending on your design goal.